Temporary event notices

 A TEN can also be used to apply for extensions of hours or additional licensable activities in premises that are already licensed.

-The limit on the number of temporary events that can be held at a premise has increased from 12 to 15 per year with effect from 1 January 2016.Close
+The limit on the number of temporary events that can be held at a premises is 15 per year.
+See changes for 2022 and 2023 below.

 If you are unsure if you need to apply for a TEN please contact us to speak to one of the Licensing Officers.

-We have four main offices where correspondence can be sent.
+We have three main offices where correspondence can be sent.
 Please use the office covering the area in which the premises are situated.

-The postal and email addresses for the four main offices are contained in the guidance notes as well as a guide to areas covered.
+The postal and email addresses for the three main offices are contained in the guidance notes as well as a guide to areas covered.

 The address for Wiltshire Police is The Licensing Officer, Wiltshire Police, Trowbridge Police Station, Polebarn Road, Trowbridge, BA14 7EP.
 Wiltshire Police will also accept TENs sent by email, as long as the TEN has been duly signed and dated.
 The email address to use is LicensingE@wiltshire.pnn.police.uk.